broeker/spacebook/pages/links.md

   order: 35
   parent: Tips & Tricks
 ---
 Working with links in markdown is simple once you get the hang of it.

+## Pasted links

 For the simplest use case you can paste a link directly into your markdown and it will transform into an active hyperlink:

 ```
 https://en.wikipedia.org/wiki/Main_Page